Links on Android Authority may earn us a commission. Learn more.

 Ajin: Demi-Human is a dark fantasy thriller with some horror elements.
 It follows the story of Kei, an Ajin that can regenerate when near death.
 Governments harvest these people for their organs and such since they immediately regenerate.
 The conflict drives the show forward for the majority of its run.
 It’s not horror in the traditional aspect, but it’s definitely gory and uncomfortable (in a fun way) to watch at times.

 There are a ton of great anime on Netflix, but we couldn’t fit all the ones we like into the list above.
 Here are a bunch of honorable mentions in case you want even more options.
 Please note, we don’t list several shows like Fairy Tail, Attack on Titan, Sword Art Online, Bleach, Case Closed, JoJo’s Bizarre Adventure, and Naruto.
 Netflix doesn’t have the full run of any of these shows and that makes them incomplete experiences.
 They are still good anime, though.

 Castlevania – Castlevania isn’t actually an anime in the traditional sense.
-It’s an American made show with Japanese anime style animation.
+It’s an American-made show with Japanese anime-style animation.
 It follows the basic plot from Castlevania III: Dracula’s Curse from 1989.
-The show currently runs for 20 episodes with good pacing.
+Netflix has the show’s entire three season run to date.
 It’s an excellent nostalgia trip for people who played the original Castlevania games.

 Code Geass: Lelouch of the Rebellion – Code Geass is a cult classic action-drama show.
 You follow the adventures of Lelouch, a dramatic student with some big goals.
 The show leans heavily on its consistent plot twists, Lelouch’s flair for the dramatic, and a few good mecha battles.
 Once you really lean into the show’s absurdities, it’s a wildly entertaining thrill ride.
 Netflix has the entire anime run, but none of the OVAs, unfortunately.